Managing to Learn: The Use of the A3 Management Process (2 Day Class)

 When you hear A3, what comes to mind?
 A paper size, tool, or a process?
-Look at the diagram above.
+Look at the diagram below.
 Where would your organization fall on this chart?
 Our observation is most people use A3s on special projects as a “report out” tool of the results.
 Although this provides the benefit of a quick summary it doesn’t begin to take advantage of the benefit of the A3 or of the A3 thinking process.
 Using an A3 as a report out tool is like using a smartphone exclusively for phone calls.
 Yes, you are getting some value, but only a fraction of what is possible.

 As Jim Womack says, "The most basic definition of an A3 would be a P-D-C-A storyboard or report, reflecting Toyota's way of capturing the PDCA process on one sheet of paper.
 But the broader notion of the A3 as a process–embodying the way of thinking represented in the format–captures the heart of lean management.
 In this context, an A3 document structures effective and efficient dialogue that fosters understanding followed by the opportunity for deep agreement.”
 How often do you experience “deep agreement” in your team or organization?
 He goes, “It's a tool that engenders communication and dialogue in a manner that leads to good decisions, where the proposed countermeasures have a better chance of being effective because they are based on facts and data gathered at the place where the work is performed, from the people who perform it."

 The purpose of this workshop is to explore the lessons and insights of Managing to Learn from four perspectives.

 Note: each participant will receive a copy of Managing to Learn.